 Badrinath Opening Dates:

 Badrinath remains closed for darshan during the prime winter months when the route is laden with snow making the temple inaccessible and the journey impossible to cover.
 During these winter months the presiding deity is moved to the nearby temple of Pandukeshwar which is the winter home of Lord Vishnu.
 Badrinath opens its doors during the eve of Akshaya Tritiya which falls between the months of April and May after a grand procession and shuts down for darshan on the day of Vijayadashami which falls between the months of October and November.
-This year the temple opened its doors for darshan on 30th April at 4:30 in the morning.
-This date was announced by Maharaja Manujendra Shah of Narendra Nagar after the customary Ganesh Puja followed by other traditional offerings.
-The opening of the temple was met with a large crowd of devout Hindus who seek to mark this auspicious day with a holy darshan of the Lord.
+This year the temple will open its doors for darshan on 27th April 2023 at 4:30 in the morning.
+The opening of the temple is expected to meet with a large crowd of devout Hindus who seek to mark this auspicious day with a holy darshan of the Lord.

 Best Time to Visit Badrinath Dham: